Reporting a breach

 Reporting breaches to ASIC

 Institutions should determine whether they also should report a breach to the Australian Securities and Investments Commission (ASIC) where the institution holds an AFS licence or the breach relates to a legislative provision administered by ASIC.
 Refer to www.asic.gov.au for further guidance.
 If your breach of APRA-administered legislation also breaches ASIC–administered legislation, you may choose to use this form to notify ASIC as well as APRA.
 APRA will be acting as ASIC’s agent for the purpose of collecting these dual breach reports and forwarding them to ASIC.

 If you are required to only report the breach to ASIC, you must report it directly to ASIC (and may not use this form).

 How to report a breach to APRA

-APRA’s preferred method is to use the on-line system, the APRA Extranet.
-If you are unable to use the Extranet, word versions of the form are available
+APRA’s preferred method is to use the online system, the APRA Extranet.
+If you are unable to use the Extranet, PDF versions of the form are available:

-The new online system was released on the 25 August 2011.
-You need an AUSkey to access the breach on-line form via the Extranet.
-Other changes to breach include:
+The new online system was released on 25 August 2011.
+You need an AUSkey to access the breach online form via the Extranet.
+Other changes to breach reporting include:

 - the ability to save breach forms in draft;

 - the ability to view previously submitted breaches;